-The memory feature can recall the driver seat, outside mirrors, and power steering column, if available, to stored positions when entering the vehicle.
+The memory feature can recall the driver seat and outside mirrors to stored positions when entering the vehicle.

 To activate, unlock the driver door with the Remote Keyless Entry (RKE) transmitter.
-The driver seat, outside mirrors, and power steering column will move to the memory positions associated with the transmitter used to unlock the vehicle.
+The driver seat and outside mirrors will move to the memory position associated with the transmitter used to unlock the vehicle.

 This feature is turned on or off using the vehicle personalization menu.
-See "Memory Seat Recall" under Vehicle Personalization on page 5-41 for more information.
+See "Memory Seat Recall" under Vehicle Personalization (With DIC Buttons) on page 5-40 for more information.

-To stop recall movement, press one of the power seat controls, memory buttons, power mirror buttons, or the power steering column control, if available.
+To stop recall movement, press one of the power seat controls, memory buttons, or the power mirror buttons.

-If something has blocked the driver seat and/or steering column while recalling a memory position, the recall may stop.
+If something has blocked the driver seat while recalling a memory position, the recall may stop.
 Remove the obstruction; then press and hold the appropriate manual control for the memory item that is not recalling for two seconds.
 Try recalling the memory position again by pressing the appropriate memory button.
 If the memory position is still not recalling, see your dealer for service.

-Easy Exit Positions
+Easy Exit Driver Seat

-The easy exit feature can move the driver seat rearward and the power steering column, if available, up and forward to allow extra room to exit the vehicle.
+This feature can move the seat rearward to allow extra room to exit the vehicle.

-d (Easy Exit Positions): Press to recall the easy exit positions.
+d (Easy Exit Driver Seat): Press to recall the easy exit seat position.
 The vehicle must be in P (Park).

-If the easy exit feature is programmed on in the vehicle personalization menu, automatic driver seat and power steering column movement occur when the ignition key is removed.
+If the easy exit seat feature is programmed on in the vehicle personalization menu, automatic seat movement occurs when the ignition key is removed.

 A single beep sounds.
-The driver seat moves back approximately 8 cm (3 in) and the power steering column, if available, moves up and forward.
+The driver seat moves back approximately 8 cm (3 in).
 To move the seat back farther, press the easy exit seat button again until the seat is all the way back.